-It takes about an hour to get there via ferry.
-While on the island, you can either stay at any number of pensions OR bring a tent and go camping on a beautiful, expansive beach with a view of a lagoon and tree-covered mountains.
+It takes about an hour to get there via ferry from Incheon City.
+While on the island, you can either stay at any number of hostels OR bring a tent and go camping on a beautiful, expansive beach with a view of a lagoon and tree-covered mountains.

-Mountains and Hiking in Korea
+Hiking the Many Mountains in Korea

 There, you can climb Seoraksan, one of Korea’s tallest mountains.
 At the top, you’ll get possibly the most beautiful nature views in the whole country.
-If you spend more than just a day at the park, there are countless other trails you can hike or walk on.
+And if you spend more than just a day at the park, there are countless other trails you can hike or walk on.

 Winter Adventure Sports and Festivals in Korea

 The last weekend trip on the list is a visit to Pyeongchang.
 If you have heard of this city, it is because this is where the 2018 Winter Olympics were held.
 Go there in winter for an amazing weekend of skiing or snowboarding!